emilhe/dash-leaflet-docs/docs/events.md

 ### Map click event

 To get started, let's consider a map [click](https://leafletjs.com/reference.html#map-click) event.
-In Dash, it is custom to add an `n_clicks` property (similar to the `n_clicks` property of buttons) that is incremented on each click.
-In addition, we add property a property `data-click`, to which we assign any data associated with the click event.
+In Dash, it is custom to use an `n_clicks` property (similar to the `n_clicks` property of buttons) that is incremented on each click to signal change.
+In addition, we use a `clickData` property to forward relevant data associated with the event.
 Finally, to let Dash know about the property changes, we call the (special) `setProps` function,

+    ...
     click: function(e, ctx) {
+        ctx.setProps({
-            ctx.n_clicks = ctx.n_clicks == undefined ?
-1 : ctx.n_clicks + 1  // increment counter
+            n_clicks: ctx.n_clicks == undefined ?
+1 : ctx.n_clicks + 1,  // increment counter
-            propsToSet = {n_clicks: ctx.n_clicks} // create object with props to set
-            propsToSet["data-click"] = {
+            clickData: {
                 latlng: e.latlng,
                 layerPoint: e.layerPoint,
                 containerPoint: e.containerPoint
-            }  // collect data (must be JSON serializeable) ctx.setProps(propsToSet)  // send data back to Dash }
+            }  // collect data (must be JSON serializeable), });  // send data back to Dash
+    }
+    ...

 With this event handler registered, we can now listen for click events from the map,

     ...
-    app.callback(Output(...), Input('map', 'n_clicks'), State('data-click'))
+    app.callback(Output(...), Input('map', 'n_clicks'), State('clickData'))
     def onclick(_, data):
         print("You clicked at {data.latlng}")
     ...

 ### Default event handlers

 Looking at the map click event example, you might notice a pattern.
-The event increments a counter property called `n_[event]s` and populates a data property called `data-[event]`.
-The same naming convention is followed by all the *default event handlers*,
+The event increments a counter property called `n_[event]s` and populates a data property called `[event]Data`.
+The same naming convention is followed by all the _default event handlers_,

 * click
 * dblclick